openstack-archive/openstack-chef-specs/specs/liberty/openstack-powervm/openstack-powervm.rst

 * As of now, we're considering the use of configuration attributes rather than roles to deploy PowerVM drivers since its usage is not considered generic yet.
-* The deployer will be able to deploy the PowerVM drivers from different sources (github, public or private package repositories) by overidding configuration attributes.
+* The deployer will be able to deploy the PowerVM drivers from different sources (github, public or private package repositories) by overriding configuration attributes.

 Developer impact